IBM-Cloud/docs/openwhisk/openwhisk_triggers_rules.md

 You can create multiple rules that associate the same trigger with different actions.
 The trigger and action that make a rule must be in the same namespace and cannot belong to a package.
-If you want to use an action that belongs to a package, you can copy the action into your namespace, for example `wsk action create echo --copy /whisk.system/samples/echo`.
+If you want to use an action that belongs to a package, you can copy the action into your namespace.
+For example: `wsk action create echo --copy /whisk.system/samples/echo`.